Class Sets

 public static <E> Sets.SetView<E> symmetricDifference(java.util.Set<? extends E> set1, java.util.Set<? extends E> set2)

-are sets based on different equivalence relations (asHashSet
+set1andset2are sets based on different equivalence relations (asHashSet,TreeSet, and the keySet of anIdentityHashMapall are).- Since:

 - 3.0